 Somatostatin analogues may be considered including the drugs Lanreotide and Octreotide which can help to reduce symptoms

-Diarrhea is not an uncommon problem after cancer surgery.
+Diarrhea is not an uncommon problem after stomach cancer surgery.
 There are many reasons for this including increased transit of food through the bowel, small intestinal bacterial overgrowth or SIBO, malabsorption issues, osmotic diarrhea from dumping syndrome, drugs and the surgery itself.

 Often it can be self-limiting, but the use of drugs that slow up the bowel including Loperamide and Codeine Phosphate may help.

 If due to SIBO, antibiotics in pulses are given to change the bacterial flora in your small bowel and promote the growth of productive bacteria.